-We assign a baa1 Liquid Resources score to SGKB, in line with the initial score, reflecting the bank's increased liquidity balances following the SNB's consecutive increase in the negative interest exemption threshold in November 2019 and April 2020.
+We assign a baa1 Liquid Resources score to SGKB, one notch below the a3 initial score, reflecting the bank's increased liquidity balances following the SNB's consecutive increase in the negative interest exemption threshold in November 2019 and April 2020, as well as some limited asset encumbrance.

-As a share of tangible banking assets, SGKB's liquid assets of 27.1% exceeded the bank's market funds of 23.9% as of 30 June 2020.
+As a share of tangible banking assets, SGKB's liquid assets of 25.3% exceeded the bank's market funds of 23.0% as of 31 December 2020.
 Although some of its domestic peers still have stronger reserves compared with their market funding reliance, we do regard the bank's liquid resources as adequate, also in light of the term structure of the market funding and the available guarantee, with both factors limiting refinancing risks.

-As of year-end 2019, the bank reported cash and interbank assets of CHF 6.6 billion and a liquid financial investment book of CHF 1.5 billion, which together comprised 22.7% of its total balance sheet.
-Within the first six months of 2020, SGKB's cash and interbank assets increased to CHF 9.0 billion, as a result of the higher volumes of sight deposits that can be placed at the SNB at 0% interest.
-Together with its CHF 1.5 billion investment portfolio, which was broadly unchanged from year-end 2019, liquid assets thus represented 27.1% of SGKB's balance sheet as of 30 June 2020, while he bank's Liquidity Coverage Ratio (LCR) stood at 147% as of the same date.
+As of year-end 2019, the bank reported cash and interbank assets of CHF6.6 billion and a liquid financial investment book of CHF1.5 billion, which together comprised 22.6% of its total balance sheet.
+During 2020, SGKB's cash and interbank assets increased to CHF8.2 billion, as a result of the higher volumes of sight deposits that can be placed at the SNB at 0% interest.
+Together with its CHF1.5 billion investment portfolio, which was broadly unchanged from year-end 2019, liquid assets thus represented 25.3% of SGKB's balance sheet as of 31 December 2020, while the bank's Liquidity Coverage Ratio (LCR) stood at 143% as of the same date.